envico801/clean-code-javascript/anki/README.md

 ###### ID29

 A:: =============================================
-Method chaining creates a more fluent interface by returning 'this' from each method, allowing multiple operations to be chained together.
+Method chaining creates a more fluent interface by returning `this` from each method, allowing multiple operations to be chained together.

 **Good:**
 ```javascript